oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 }
 ```

-Replace the `dockerRepositoryName` with your [Docker Hub](https://hub.docker.com/) account name.
+Create a [Docker Hub](https://hub.docker.com/) personal account, if you don't have one, and replace the `dockerRepositoryName` with the account name.
 Then run the following command:

 ```shell
 jhipster jdl reactive-ms.jdl